 To reach us, please email firstname.lastname@example.org

 What is Women in House?
-Women in House is a non-partisan program mandated to increase the representation of women in politics by giving female students the opportunity to gain an inside look into the lives of female politicians in the Canadian federal government.
+Women in House is a non-partisan program mandated to increase the female representation in politics by giving female students the opportunity to gain an inside look into the lives of women politicians in the Canadian federal government.
 The program is open to all McGill students who identify as female, regardless of gender assigned at birth.
 We aim to foster enthusiasm and a desire for involvement in Canadian politics among our participants, while showcasing the successes of women who have broken through significant gender barriers to enter political life.
 The McGill program is a fully-subsidized, two-day trip to Ottawa, during which participants take a tour of Parliament, attend Question Period, hear individual speakers and panel discussions, and shadow a female Member of Parliament or Senator.

 Who Runs Women in House?
 Each year, two to three female McGill students are selected to run the Women in House program from a group of applicants made up of previous participants.
-The 2014-2015 Coordinators are Lana Belber, Natasha Howell, and Jocelyn Micallef.
+The 2015-2016 Coordinators are Michelle Lahey, Celeste Matthews, and Allyson Taylor.